 Good for employees

-The final benefit of brand purpose is that it also impacts the people inside your business.
+The final benefit of brand purpose is it also impacts the people inside your business.
 Purpose can be a great motivator for employees and agencies.

 - autonomy – being able to choose what you work on.